G (New York City Subway service)

-The G operates at all times between Court Square in Long Island City, Queens, and Church Avenue in Kensington, Brooklyn, making local stops along its entire route.
-The G is the only non-shuttle service in the system that does not run within the borough of Manhattan.
-Since the 2000s, several improvements have been made to the G, including a route extension in Brooklyn and a full-route audit that identified solutions for issues on the G service.

-The G serves two stations in Queens: Court Square and 21st Street, which are both in Long Island City.
-Prior to 2010, it served all stations on the IND Queens Boulevard Line between Court Square and 71st Avenue in Forest Hills.
+The G operates 24 hours daily between Court Square in Long Island City, Queens, and Church Avenue in Kensington, Brooklyn and makes all stops along the full route.
+It is the only non-shuttle service in the system that does not serve the borough of Manhattan.
+The G serves two stations in Queens—Court Square and 21st Street, both in Long Island City.
+Prior to 2010, it served the IND Queens Boulevard Line between Court Square and 71st Avenue in Forest Hills.
 In 1939 and 1940, the then-designated GG also used the now-demolished IND World's Fair Line to access the 1939 New York World's Fair.
 The GG, which became the G in 1985, had its southern terminal at Smith–Ninth Streets from 1976 to 2009.

+In the 21st century, the G suffered from a wide range of issues that has resulted in complaints by people living along the route.
+These issues included an inadequacy of transfers to other services; the lack of direct service to Manhattan; short train lengths; and low frequencies.
+Since the 2000s, several improvements have been made to the G, including a route extension in Brooklyn and a full-route audit in 2013 that identified solutions for issues on the G service.
+As of 2023, additional improvements are planned for the G route, including the automation of the entire route.